ferreirajoaouerj/RRT-ML/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+You can run experiments with different parameters for each module.
+Run from the command line or from any python file.

 ### Interface

-Run the program from the command line:
+Run experiments from the command line:

 ```
 rrt-ml (--rl | --sl | --rrt) (--train | --test) [--hyper] [--config CONFIG]